 However, during tests by Springer-US shows that acetate can decompose in moist soils.

-Whilst we wait, you’ll be glad that some similar tests were carried out in 1997 via ResearchGate, where a cellulose acetate cup was left in waste sewage for a period of 18 months.
+Tests were carried out in 1997 via ResearchGate, where a cellulose acetate cup was left in waste sewage for a period of 18 months.

 During which time, the cup lost 70% of it’s original weight.